TeemuKoivisto/prosemirror-dev-toolkit/README.md

 This is a rewrite of [prosemirror-dev-tools](https://github.com/d4rkr00t/prosemirror-dev-tools) which I'm a big fan of, yet have felt it could use some improvements.
 Since the old version didn't seem that actively maintained and also because I wanted to remove the hard dependency to React, use TypeScript and make the whole thing smaller, I took it to my own hands to rewrite it in Svelte.

-Unlike React, Svelte compiles directly to JS without having to bundle in a runtime which should make the library smaller to use in projects that don't use React.
-I also pruned some of the extra dependencies by using just vanilla Svelte features and made the thing injectable as stand-alone script.
+Unlike React, Svelte compiles directly to JS without having to bundle a runtime which should make the library smaller to use in projects that don't use React.
+I also pruned some of the extra dependencies by using just vanilla Svelte features and have experimented making the library injectable as a stand-alone script.

 ## [Demo](https://teemukoivisto.github.io/prosemirror-dev-toolkit/)